-6. What is it like to visit New York's Jewish Quarter on a Saturday?
+6. What it is like to visit the Jewish Quarter of New York on Saturday

-Unlike Christians and Sundays, the holy day for Jews is the Sabbath.
-A solemn day of rest on which stores are closed, no work is allowed, no other activities such as cooking, washing, driving, or even writing.
+Unlike Christians and Sunday, the holy day for Jews is the Sabbath.
+A solemn day of rest on which businesses are closed, no work is allowed, and no other activities such as cooking, washing, driving or even writing are permitted.

-That is why Friday is a day of much movement in the community because they have to leave everything ready so that on Saturday they do not have to do anything but read sacred texts, sing and spend the day with their families at the synagogue.
+That is why Fridays are a busy day in the community because they have to leave everything prepared so that on Saturday they do not have to do anything more than read sacred texts, sing and spend the day between the family and the synagogue.

-Since it is a holiday, if your visit to Brooklyn coincides with the Sabbath, you will be able to see firsthand how this special day is lived in South Williamsburg.
-You will see men and women on the streets dressed in their best clothes for the synagogue.
-In addition, the streets and parks are usually full of children playing.
-However, you will not have the opportunity to enter their stores as they will remain closed.
+As it is a holiday, if your visit to Brooklyn coincides with the Sabbath you will be able to see firsthand how this special day is lived in South Williamsburg.
+You will see men and women on the streets dressed in their best clothes to go to synagogue.
+In addition, the streets and parks are often filled with children playing.
+However, you will not have the opportunity to enter their stores as they will be closed.

 Eruv, the invisible thread

-As I was saying, during the Sabbath Jews are not allowed to do a lot of things that involve work or physical effort so as not to contravene Jewish law.
+As I said, during the Sabbath Jews are not allowed to do a lot of things that involve work or physical exertion so as not to contravene Jewish law.

-For this reason, the community came up with an ingenious solution called eruv or free zone.
-It is a demarcation built with transparent wire to establish a perimeter where certain activities such as pushing a baby carriage or a wheelchair can be done without breaking the law.
+For this reason, the community came up with an ingenious solution called eruv or free zone, a demarcation built with transparent cable with the intention of establishing a perimeter where certain activities such as pushing a baby carriage or a wheelchair can be done without breaking the law.

-In fact, just started Lee Avenue, if you look you can see a wire that encircles several areas of the neighborhood creating this safe space.
+In fact, just started Lee Avenue, if you look you can see a wire that surrounds several areas of the neighborhood creating this safe space.
 It should be in perfect condition with no breaks in all the streets it runs through.
-In case it is not, on Friday morning a maintenance crew fixes it together with the supervision of a rabbi so that on Friday afternoon when Shabbat begins, everything is ready.
-And you may not believe it, but in Manhattan, there are 30 kilometers of the eruv.
+In case it is not, on Friday morning a maintenance crew fixes it together with the supervision of a rabbi so that on Friday afternoon, when Shabbat begins, everything is ready.
+And you may not believe it, but in Manhattan there are about 30 kilometers of eruv.

 7. Travel responsibly

-Visitors don't pay too much attention to Jews and are used to seeing them pass through the neighborhood but it is advisable that during the route through South Williamsburg you act with consideration.
+Visitors don't pay much attention to them and are used to seeing them pass through the neighborhood, but it is advisable to act with consideration during your tour of South Williamsburg.
 The streets of Brooklyn's Jewish Quarter are no mere decoration for tourists.

-Even if their clothing, hairstyles, or any other detail catches your eye, try not to make them feel uncomfortable by staring at them inquisitively.
+Even if their clothing, hairstyles or any other detail catches your attention, try not to make them feel uncomfortable and don't stare at them with curiosity.
 Be respectful when taking pictures because they don't like to be the constant focus of the cameras.

-During the visit to South Williamsburg, I remember a great culture shock.
+During the visit to South Williamsburg I remember that the culture shock was great.
 It is surprising to see children and women walking on one side and men walking on the other in groups separated by different approaches.